voxmedia/concert-vast/README.md

 ## Versioning and Publishing

 1. Update version number in `package.json` using semantic versioning conventions.
-2. Update CHANGELOG.m to describe the changes.
+2. Update CHANGELOG.md to describe the changes.

 ### Important details: